Marinos-Sake/UsersApp/README.md

 ### **Technologies:**
 - **Node.js**: The application is built on Node.js, ensuring efficient asynchronous execution.
 - **Express.js**: A fast, minimal web framework that powers the app's HTTP server.
-- **MongoDB**: A NoSQL database used to store user data and application logs.
+- **MongoDB & Mongoose**: A NoSQL database used to store user data and application logs.
 - **JWT & Bcrypt**: For secure user authentication and password management.
-- **Swagger**: Provides interactive API documentation, making it easier to test and understand the API.
+- **Swagger UI & mongoose-to-swagger**: Provides interactive API documentation, making it easier to test and understand the API.
+- **Winston**: A versatile logging library used with daily rotation and MongoDB transport to persist logs.
+- **CORS**: Enables handling of cross-origin requests for seamless frontend-backend communication.
+- **dotenv**: Loads environment variables from a .env file for secure configuration management.
+- **Jest**: A powerful testing framework for running unit and integration tests.
+- **cross-env**: Ensures environment variables work consistently across Windows, macOS, and Linux.
+- **google-auth-library**: Provides tools to integrate with Google OAuth2 authentication if needed.

 ### **Setup and Installation**